Scalp Inflammation and Hair Loss: Causes & 6 Ways To Reverse It

 There’s also platelet-rich plasma therapy to consider if you want to speed up hair regrowth after temporary hair loss.
 Since it will use your blood, you don’t have to worry about an allergic reaction.

 The concentration of platelets will speed up the healing of the skin and the hair.
-If the hair loss is permanent, you may be recommended a hair transplant for lifetime restoration.
+If the hair loss is permanent, you may be recommended a hair restoration surgery for lifetime restoration.

 Conclusion